Blessing of Dependence: Identifiability and Geometry of Discrete Models with Multiple Binary Latent Variables: Discussion

-Finally, in a study of the geometry of the simplest discrete latent variable model, the latent class model, and in the special case involving only a total number of $p=2$ observed variables, \cite{fienberg2009} made the following remark, ``\textit{The study of higher dimensional tables is still an open area of research.
+As a final remark, in a study of the geometry of the simplest discrete latent variable model -- the latent class model with a unidimensional latent variable, and in its special case with only $p=2$ observed variables, \cite{fienberg2009} remarked that ``\textit{The study of higher dimensional tables is still an open area of research.
 The mathematical machinery required to handle larger dimensions is considerably more complicated}''.
-Indeed, due to the complex nonlinearity of discrete models with latent structures, previous studies about identifiability either draw on Kruskal's Theorem or focus on small number of variables \citep[e.g.][]{allman2015dag}.
-In contrast, this work provides a new algebraic technique useful to study the identifiability and geometry of general $p$-dimensional tables.
-This technique has proved to be more powerful than Kruskal's theorem when applied to the BLESS model considered in this work, and we are able to use it to derive sharp identifiability results which Kruskal's Theorem cannot obtain, in addition to revealing the new geometry.
-Using the new technique to study other properties (beyond identifiability) of discrete graphical latent variable models and exploring its connection to other algebraic statistical techniques would be an interesting future direction.
+Indeed, due to the complexity and nonlinearity of discrete models with latent and graphical structures, previous studies about identifiability either cleverly but also directly draw on Kruskal's Theorem or focus on a small number of variables.
+This work contributes a new technical framework (Lemma \ref{lem-poly} and related explanations in Section \ref{sec-overview}) useful to study the identifiability and geometry of general $p$-dimensional tables, which we hope will be useful more broadly.